Last Updated on Dec 28, 2020

 Solution 11: Change Login Account on Mac

 Another weird solution for Safari running slow on macOS Mojave change the user account.
 Create a new account and try to use Safari, see if anything changes.

 Besides we will use Disk Utility to fix this issue.
 Search Disk Utility from the Spotlight.

-Step #1: Once “Disk Utility” is on screen tap on Hard Drive of Mac.
+- Step #1: Once “Disk Utility” is an on-screen tap on Hard Drive of Mac.

 - Step #2: Now, click on the “First Aid” tab and click “Run”.

 Solution 12: Reinstall macOS Big Sur/Catalina

 Unfortunately, if none of the above work for you then you have to follow this the extreme path.
 Other than Safari if you are facing any problems in Mac or MacBook, then it will be fixed with this troubleshooting.
 Get here how to Reinstall macOS Catalina.

-Do you find any other trick to fix Safari running very slow on Mac after update Mojave?
+Do you find any other trick to fix Safari running very slow on Mac after an update?
 Let me know in the comments!